Tehes/chart-streak/README.md

      - **Cover images**
      - **Deezer track IDs**
      - **Direct links to songs**
+   - It also resolves the **official release year** from the chart detail pages and stores it as `releaseYear`.
    - The enriched data is saved as JSON files.

 3. **Merging Data**